openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Removes an existing pool and all of its members.

-  Octavia will pass the pool ID as a parameter.
+  Octavia will pass the pool object as a parameter.

   The pool will be in the ``PENDING_DELETE`` provisioning_status when it is passed to the driver.
 The driver will notify Octavia that the delete